Threshold Test

 Step 3: The test now begins.
 It is very important to start running immediately after the ramp begins, even if it feels too slow.
 We recommend that everyone start off slower than what they consider easy, at least for their first test.
 This is to make sure there is enough data to detect VT1.

 The default speed at this stage is 3 mph / 5 km/h which can be adjusted before starting the test or in the default settings.
 Match the treadmill to the target speed on the Tymewear App.
-It will become progressively harder, continue to run until you can’t go any longer.
-End the test by clicking "Finish Ramp".

-Threshold Test: Outdoor Running
+Threshold Test: Outdoor Running (Track)

 We recommend using a flat, looped track for the outdoor running test.
 When you start a Threshold Test select Running > Flat loop.